am-flow/protobunny/docs/source/concepts.rst

    queue; messages are distributed among them (competing consumers).

 Which one is used depends on the message/topic type and how the queue is defined by the library conventions.
+In protobunny, all messages that are part of the package or of a subpackage of `tasks`, are considered Task messages and will be published on shared queues.

+A Task message will be consumed by **one** of the subscribed worker (your callback function) while a standard message will be received by all listeners to the PubSub queue.

 Results (reply-style messages)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~